Red Bryant: Regular season

+Playoffs

 Personal life

 In December 2007, Bryant graduated from Texas A&M, receiving a degree in agricultural leadership and development.
 He believes that this was his greatest and most fulfilling achievement.
 He is also the first college graduate in his immediate family.
 He also overcame dyslexia.

 On February 29, 2009, Bryant married Janelle Green, who is the daughter of former Texas A&M and Seattle Seahawks player Jacob Green.
 Janelle played for the Texas A&M soccer team from 2002 to 2005.

 According to Bryant, he got the nickname "Red" because "his mom said that (he) was a red baby."